 From data processing to predictive modelling, data analysis can be tricky.
 If you’re looking for a regular lecture setting, the best option for you is to find an a university that hosts lectures online on a large scale.
 While there is a vast array of universities that do this, if you’re looking to get a degree in data science and not just extra help, look for an accredited university that will engage your interests.
 Studying data online can have a competitive advantage, as many people who do this choose to also become part of the workforce at the same time, gaining skill in the field while studying it.

 Applying to these types of lectures should normally involve both paying a tuition and also the ability to receive a graduate certificate at the completion of your online program.
 Another advantage of studying under this framework means you will also get access to a vast network of alumni that can either help you find a job after graduating, or offer you advice about the job market.
-If you prefer to be taught at your own pace, and would like to tailor your program to you, taking courses online is something to research further.
+If you prefer to be taught at your own pace, and would like to tailor your program to you, taking a statistics course online is something to research further.

 If you’re not looking to receive a bachelors or masters in data science and simply want some extra help, webinars are an excellent example of how to use online courses to your advantage.
 Admission into these webinars depends only on whether they are free or require payment.
 Webinars span everything from exploratory analysis, statistical methods, analyzing data, r programming and data science strategies.
 The diversity in the subjects taught online can mean that you have access to advising in an area by qualified instructors or people who are also students.